savanesoff/overdrag/README.md

 Controlled element is bound by its parent bounds and requires parent element to have `position:relative` CSS property for the controlled element absolute position be relative to its `offsetParent`.

+> **_NOTE_**
+> Absolute position of the target element is enforced during construction of class instance, so feel bad if you've forgotten to assign it.

 #### Resizing

 While hovering near and/or over the edge of controlled element (left, right, top, bottom), that includes border sizes a corresponding control point will be activated.
 Pressing mouse down and initiating a drag will move corresponding size of the element, thereby resizing element.